Jazz Chisholm Player Props: Marlins vs. Rangers

-The Miami Marlins, including Jazz Chisholm and his .676 slugging percentage over his past 10 games, take on starter Jon Gray and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.
+Jazz Chisholm -- with a slugging percentage of .647 in his past 10 games, including three home runs -- will be in action for the Miami Marlins against the Texas Rangers, with Andrew Heaney on the mound, on August 6 at 2:35 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Rangers.
+He reached base in both of his plate appearances in his previous game against the Rangers.

 Jazz Chisholm Game Info & Props vs. the Rangers